-Objective RD 2 - Quality Housing Environments
+Objective RD 3 - Quality Housing Environments

 Encourage the development of sustainable residential communities through the promotion of innovative, high quality building design and appropriate layouts, that prioritise walking, cycling and public transport options and provide for a high level of permeability, accessibility and connectivity to the existing built environment, services and facilities.
-In this regard, future residential development proposals will be in accordance with the principles set out in the DoEHLG document 'Sustainable Residential Development in Urban Areas 2009' and its companion document 'Urban Design Manual: A Best Practice Guide for Planning Authorities 2009', or any updated version of these documents published during the lifetime of this Plan and shall also have regard to the design principles as set out in the Design Manual for Urban Roads & Streets (2013) (or as updated).
+In this regard, future residential development proposals will be in accordance with the principles set out in the DoEHLG document Sustainable Residential Development in Urban Areas 2009 and its companion document Urban Design Manual: A Best Practice Guide for Planning Authorities 2009, or any updated version of these documents published during the lifetime of this plan and shall also have regard to the design principles as set out in the Design Manual for Urban Roads and Streets (2013) (or as updated).

-Objective RD 3 - Housing Options
+Objective RD 4 - Housing Options

-Require that a suitable variety and mix of dwelling types and sizes are provided in developments to meet different needs, having regard to demographics and social changes, social inclusion, life time changes, smaller household sizes, lower formation age, immigration, etc. including the provision of units for the elderly, for people with disabilities and other special need households.
+Require that a suitable variety and mix of dwelling types and sizes are provided in developments to meet different needs, having regard to demographics and social changes, social inclusion, life time changes, smaller household sizes, lower formation age, immigration, etc including the provision for older persons, for people with disabilities and other special needs households.

-Objective RD 4 - Apartment Development
+Objective RD 5 - Apartment Development

-Facilitate the development of apartments at appropriate locations, such as in the village centre, and have regard to the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (or as updated), the Sustainable Residential Developments in Urban Areas: Guidelines for Planning Authorities (2009) and Urban Design Manual: A Best Practice Guide - A Companion Document to the Guidelines for Planning Authorities on Sustainable Residential Development.
+Facilitate the development of apartments at appropriate locations, such as in the town centre, and have regard to the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (or as updated), the Sustainable Residential Developments in Urban Areas: Guidelines for Planning Authorities (2009) and Urban Design Manual: A Best Practice Guide - A Companion Document to the Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas (2009) in the assessment of this type of development.

-Objective RD 5 - Open Space in Residential Areas
+Objective RD 6 - Open Space in Residential Areas